Supplementary Planning Documents and Supplementary Planning Guidance

 Despite this amendment in planning legislation, there is still a requirement to assess the need for a full Strategic Environmental Assessment (SEA).

-Existing SPGs listed below have been superseded as they related to the former adopted Malvern Hills District Local Plan 1996-2011 which is now superseded by the South Worcestershire Development Plan which was adopted on 25th February 2016.
-They are shown here for reference only but their weight is limited.
+The SPDs and SPGs listed below have been superseded as they related to the former adopted Malvern Hills District Local Plan 1996-2011 which is now superseded by the South Worcestershire Development Plan.
+They are shown here for reference only.

 Affordable Housing SPG (June 2004)